onflow/flow-cli/docs/signature-generate.md

 ### Payload
 - Name: `payload`

-- Valid Input: Payload data used for signing
+Payload data used for signing.

 ## Flags